chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Collect Five German traffic signs from the web

-Five German traffic signs were retrieved from the world-wide-web using a standard image search.
+Five German traffic signs were retrieved from the Internet using a standard image search.
 The images that were selected were chosen for the clarity of the sign and the absence of any kind of watermarking (which proved to be a challenge).
 The five signs and their associated image and labels (in parentheses) that were chosen are as follows

 **30kph Speed Limit (1)** ![30kph Speed Limit](testImages/30kph_1.jpg) <br/>
 **Children Crossing (28)** ![Children Crossing](testImages/ChildrenCrossing_28.jpg) <br/>